Pete Davidson's New Tattoos Could Be A Major Sign Of Commitment To Ariana Grande

-Pete Davidson & Ariana Grande's Relationship May Have Inspired The Comedian's Brand New Ink
+Pete Davidson & Ariana Grande's Relationship May Have Inspired The Comedian's Brand New Tattoos

 It's unclear exactly how long the two have been dating.
 Rumors that they were seeing each other first emerged in late May.
 On May 21, People reported that the unlikely duo were casually seeing one another.
 Then, on Memorial Day, fans spotted a tattooed arm in one of Grande's Instagram photos that appeared to belong to Davidson.
 This only added to the buzz that Grande and Davidson were seeing one another.
 By the time they confirmed the news, the internet was already invested in the new couple.